Huta Pieniacka massacre: In modern Poland

-January 2017: Monument to Polish WWII massacre victims desecrated with fascist symbols in Ukraine.
-A cross made of stone was blown up, while two tables with the names of the Poles killed in the 1944 massacre were damaged.
-The Polish Foreign Ministry has condemned the attack on the monument.
+In January 2017, the Monument to Polish WWII massacre victims was desecrated with fascist symbols in Ukraine.
+A cross made of stone was blown up, while two tables with the names of the Poles killed in the 1944 massacre were graffitied with the flag of Ukraine and the flag of the Ukrainian Insurgent Army.
+The Polish Foreign Ministry condemned the attack on the monument.
 In a statement published on its website, it called for an "immediate" investigation, saying those behind it must be punished.
-Incidents like this threaten relations between the two nations, the statement added.
-The monument was rebuilt on behalf of local Ukrainian community and unveiled on February 26, 2017.
+"Incidents like this threaten relations between the two nations", the statement added.
+The monument was rebuilt on behalf of the local Ukrainian community and unveiled on 26 February 2017.

 On 22 September 2023, Yaroslav Hunka, a veteran of an SS division implicated in the massacre, was invited to the Parliament of Canada along with Ukrainian President Volodymyr Zelenskyy, where they both received standing ovations from Canadian Prime Minister Justin Trudeau and most MPs.
 Following international criticism, including from the Simon Wiesenthal Center, the Speaker of the House of Commons Anthony Rota apologized on the 24th for inviting the veteran stating "I have subsequently become aware of more information which causes me to regret my decision [to honour Hunka].
 I wish to make clear that no one, including fellow parliamentarians and the Ukraine delegation, was aware of my intention or of my remarks before I delivered them".
 He resigned as Speaker on the 26th while remaining an MP.